Guide

 5. Data-Driven Authority Content

 Original research, benchmarks, and data-backed insights get cited far more than generic advice.
-When you publish stats that others reference — like industry benchmarks or original research — AI engines start treating your brand as a primary source, not just another product.
+When you publish stats that others reference, such as industry benchmarks or original research, AI engines start treating your brand as a primary source.

 What Kills Your Chances of Being Recommended